Answered By: Jennifer Harris Last Updated: Mar 22, 2019 Views: 1514

 - A box should then appear prompting you to open the ebook file in Adobe Digital Editions.
 Click "Ok" and the ebook should open in Adobe Digital Editions for you to begin reading.

-Check out the video below for a tutorial of download ebooks from EBSCO and reading ebooks in Adobe Digital Editions or click here to view download instructions from EBSCO.
+Check out the video below for a tutorial of download ebooks from EBSCO and reading ebooks in Adobe Digital Editions or please watch EBSCO's support video Downloading EBSCO eBooks.

-If you would like to download eBooks to your Kindle Fire, please click here for instructions.
+If you would like to download eBooks to your Kindle Fire, please read the EBSCO support article How can I checkout and download an EBSCO eBook to a Kindle Fire?

-More information on EBSCO eBooks is available here.
+More information on EBSCO eBooks is available on EBSCO's eBook guide.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.